tech-courses/tensorflowjs-course-solutions/README.md

 ### License

-Code samples in the repository are made available under an [MIT License](./LICENSE) (so you can reuse with very few limitations)
+Except where otherwise noted, code samples in the repository are made available under an [MIT License](./LICENSE) (so you can reuse with very few limitations).